Ship of Theseus

 Theseus's Paradox

-A thought experiment that raises the question of whether a ship—standing for an object in general—that has had all of its components replaced remains fundamentally the same object.
+A thought experiment that asks whether an object that has had every one of its parts gradually replaced is still fundamentally the same object.

 EverydayConcepts.io